 Where They Come From

 When you set up your tank there were no snails in it, so where did they come from?
 Snails usually arrive on plants in the tank, either as grown snails or as packets of eggs.
 Sometimes they arrive with the fish, having been scooped up when the fish was netted.
 All it takes is one stray snail or a few eggs and you have a resident snail population in your tank.

 How They Multiply

-Perhaps the most astonishing thing about snails is how easily they multiply.
-I've often heard the common, “but there was only one” comment.
+Perhaps the most astonishing thing about snails is how easily they multiply, especially when there was only one snail to start with.
 Truth be told, it literally only takes one snail, as most snails don't require a mate to reproduce.
 No need to find a snail matchmaking service, the lone snail simply fertilizes its own eggs and voila, a couple of weeks later it becomes a single parent.
 Lucky you!

 Furthermore, it is not unusual for snails to spend their day buried in the substrate, coming out only at night to forage for a meal.